back

 }

-Finally, in the exploit function, we create the malicious packet that will be sent over the websocket.
-We will use Runtime domain in this malicious packet.
+Finally, in the exploit function, we create the malicious packet that will be sent over the WebSocket.
+We will use the Runtime domain in this malicious packet.

 Runtime domain exposes JavaScript runtime by means of remote evaluation and mirror objects.
-Evaluation results are returned as mirror object that expose object type, string representation and unique identifier that can be used for further object reference.
+Evaluation results are returned as mirror objects that expose object type, string representation, and unique identifier that can be used for further object reference.
 Original objects are maintained in memory unless they are either explicitly released or are released along with the other objects in their object group.

-We will try execute commands in the electron main context using the evaluate method in the Runtime domain.
-We add the expression parameter only because the others are optional and we call the calc process from the NodeJS function.
+We will try to execute commands in the electron main context using the evaluate method in the Runtime domain.
+We add the expression parameter only because the others are optional, and we call the calc process from the NodeJS function.

 const packet = {